 Tribute or not, it was the right move because both my husband and I are in love.
-I actually have a Cheesesteak Stuffed Pepper recipe on the blog from forever ago – it was one of my first recipes and because I was a super clueless new blogger, my pictures from that one seem to have disappeared!
+I actually used to have a Cheesesteak Stuffed Pepper recipe on the blog from forever ago – it was one of my first recipes and because I was a super clueless new blogger, my pictures from that disappeared!
 Poof!
-It’s been on my (ever growing) list to update that post forever. #someday
+It’s been on my (ever growing) list to update and bring back that post forever. #someday

 And my taco style Mini Bell Pepper Nachos are such a popular game day post, I really thought you guys would dig these, whether you are rooting for the Eagles or not.

 I used thinly sliced ribeye for this, but I would also recommend sliced sirloin, flank, or even deli roast beef for the steak and I added diced mushrooms, onions, and bell peppers to the meat mixture.
 They are chopped so small that my hubby didn’t realize how many veggies I had in there (especially the mushrooms-no clue!).
 And I topped them with a quarter of a slice of provolone.

 You could use shredded, but these mini slices melt beautifully and I love that I can control the amount of cheese so I can eat more of these and not uses as much blue.
 You get me, right?

 These are winners you guys…like my Eagles.
 I hope you try them and love them this Super Bowl Sunday!